charsets(7) - phpMan

 symbols and replacing punctuation with non-English alphabetic charac-

-ters to cover German, French, Spanish and others in 7 bits exist.
-All
+ters to cover German, French, Spanish, and others in 7 bits emerged.

-are deprecated; glibc doesn't support locales whose character sets
+All are deprecated; glibc does not support locales whose character sets

 ISO 8859

-ISO 8859 is a series of 15 8-bit character sets all of which have US
+ISO 8859 is a series of 15 8-bit character sets, all of which have

 ASCII in their low (7-bit) half, invisible control characters in posi-